ucemalv/Zonal-Agile-Pricing/README.md

 # Zonal-Agile-Pricing
-Using LSTMs to predict future Agile prices for GB zonal DNO regions
+Using LSTMs to predict future "Agile" Retail  prices for GB zonal DNO regions

 # Quick-Start